Self Assessment Tax Return

 The calculation for preliminary tax is either:

-- 90% of the tax due for that year
+- 90% of the tax liability due for the current year

-- 100% of the tax due for the preceding year
+- 100% of the tax due for the previous tax year

-- 105% of the tax due for the pre-preceding year (if paid by direct debit; it is not applicable if no tax was due for the pre-preceding year)
+- 105% of the tax due for the year before that (if paid by direct debit and tax was not nil for that year)

 Example